Frequently Asked Questions

 - Provide regular progress reports to your primary healthcare provider, attorney, and insurance company.

 - My practice accepts insurance for acupuncture patients.
 In order to best serve you I can verify your insurance benefits before you arrive.
 Please click on the link below and complete the online form.
-I will contact you as soon as the benefits are established.
+We will contact you as soon as your benefits are determined.

 Acupuncture points are often referred to as trigger points.
 This is medical terminology for common tendinomuscular reaction patterns which are activated by the insertion of hair thin needles into acupuncture points.
 This sites shows the associated symptoms with point locations and helpful stretches